sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 > When the component is about an algorithm or a single piece of business logic of the software system.

 If we think of enterprise/business systems, most of them are about "transforming data".
-Such business logics is often expressed by means of entity classes (e.g., an _Invoice_ class and a _Order_ class) exchanging messages.
+Such business logics is often expressed by means of entity classes (e.g. an _Invoice_ class and a _Order_ class) exchanging messages.
 Business logic often does not depend on external services and so it can easily be tested and fully exercised by means of unit tests.
 Unit tests give testers full control in terms of the input data, as well as full observability in terms of asserting that the behaviour was as expected.

-If you have a piece of code that deals with specific business logic but you are not able to test it via unit tests (e.g., it is only possible to exercise that business logic with the full system running), it is probably because of previous design or architectural decisions that prevent you from writing unit tests.
+If you have a piece of code that deals with specific business logic but you are not able to test it via unit tests (e.g. it is only possible to exercise that business logic with the full system running), it is probably because of previous design or architectural decisions that prevent you from writing unit tests.
 The way you design your classes has a high impact on how easy it is to write unit tests for your code.
 We discuss more about design for testability in a future chapter.

 #### When to write integration tests?

-> Whenever the component under test interacts with an external component (e.g., a database or a web service) integration tests are appropriate.
+> Whenever the component under test interacts with an external component (e.g. a database or a web service) integration tests are appropriate.

 Following our example in the integration testing section, a Data Access Object class is better tested at the integration level.

 Again, note that integration tests are more expensive and harder to set up than a unit test.
-Therefore making sure that the component that performs the integration is _solely_ responsible for that integration and nothing else (i.e., no business rules together with integration code), will reduce the cost of the testing.
+Therefore making sure that the component that performs the integration is _solely_ responsible for that integration and nothing else (i.e. no business rules together with integration code), will reduce the cost of the testing.

 #### When to write system tests?